 They can really make all the difference as children learn and grow!

-Montessori Chores Resources
+Montessori Friendly Chores for Children

 Like I said at the beginning of the show, I have a FB group for all things Montessori that you are welcome to join.